trec-health-misinfo/trec-health-misinfo.github.io/index.md

 **Evaluation:** The final qrels will contain assessments with respect to the following criteria:
 * *Relevance*: whether the document is relevant to the topic;
 * *Credibility*: whether the document is considered credible by the assessor;
-* *Correctness*: whether the document contains correct information with respect to the alignment detailed in the topic description.
+* *Correctness*: whether the document contains correct information with respect to the answer provided in the topic description.
 Note that non-relevant documents will not be assessed with respect to credibility and correctness.

 Submitted runs will be evaluated with respect to the three criteria: relevance, credibility, and correctness.
 We will design specific measures to account for those aspects and to penalize systems which retrieve incorrect documents.